-The ALMA Ambassadors Postdoctoral Program provides training (and a \$10,000 research grant if based in the U.S.) to postdoctoral researchers interested in expanding their ALMA/interferometry expertise and sharing that knowledge with their home institutions through the organization of ALMA proposal writing workshops.
-Each year beginning in Cycle 5, the NAASC sponsors a group of selected postdocs to travel to Charlottesville, Virginia to receive in-depth training in topics related to ALMA proposal writing (including interferometry basics, ALMA science capabilities, recent ALMA headlines, and use of the Observing Tool) as well as guidance with speaking on these topics.
+The ALMA Ambassadors Postdoctoral Program provides training (and a \$10,000 research grant if based in the U.S.) to postdoctoral researchers interested in expanding ALMA/interferometry expertise and sharing that knowledge with their institutions through organization of ALMA proposal writing workshops.
+Each year beginning in Cycle 5, the NAASC sponsors a group of selected postdocs to travel to Charlottesville, Virginia to receive indepth training in topics related to ALMA proposal writing (including interferometry basics, ALMA science capabilities, recent ALMA headlines, and use of the Observing Tool) as well as guidance with speaking on these topics.
 The postdocs then return to their home institutions to host local 1-2 day proposal writing workshops in advance of the ALMA proposal deadline.
 More information on the ALMA Ambassadors program, including upcoming deadlines, can be found here: https://science.nrao.edu/facilities/alma/ambassadors-program

-9 NAASC Participation and Initiatives in the Office of Diversity and Inclusion (ODI)
+10 NAASC Participation and Initiatives in the Office of Diversity and Inclusion (ODI)